blizzardfinnegan/seymourLife/README.md

 #### Nix
 This applies to both NixOS, and any distribution where the [Nix package manager](https://nixos.org/download.html) can be installed.

-If you have the Nix package manager installed, this project comes with a `shell.nix` package containing the necessary build dependencies.
+If you have the Nix package manager installed, this project comes with a `shell.nix` containing the necessary build dependencies.
 Simply run `nix-shell` to download the necessary dependencies.